 Winterizing Your Fountain

-Please, do not add automotive antifreeze to your fountain!
+Note: Please, do not add automotive antifreeze to your fountain!
 Antifreeze is toxic to wildlife and pets!
 We understand that there are "nontoxic" alternatives but these are not approved or recommended by the fountain manufacturers.

+Drain Cast Stone fountains before a major freeze event.
 Do not allow water to collect and freeze in the bowls or shells

-Do not allow water to collect or freeze in birdbaths, saucers or planters.
+Do not allow water to collect or freeze in birdbaths, saucers, or planters.

 Do not allow statuary to sit in a pool of ice.

 - remove the “standpipe”.
-To remove the standpipe, simply unscrew it from the bulkhead attached to the bottom of the pottery (2).
+To remove the standpipe, simply unscrew it from the bulkhead attached to the bottom of the pottery.
 A wrench may be necessary when unscrewing the PVC in cold Weather.
-This will allow the water to drain into box-kit below.
+This will allow the water to drain into the box-kit below.

-updated: February 10th, 2021
+updated: January 17th, 2021